-2. Have financial Discipline.
+2. Have financial discipline.
 A lot of people are in financial trouble today because of wrong financial decisions that have nothing to do with the devil.
-The devil may have joined them later, but he did not cause the trouble.
+The devil may have joined them later, but he did not cause their trouble.
 Before you blame the devil, ask yourself honestly, “How did I find myself in this mess?”

 Simple financial discipline will bring some people out of their financial trouble.
 Prayer is not working for them because they are not disciplined.
 What financial discipline can you adopt?
-Avoid impulsive purchase.
+Avoid impulsive purchases.
 Don’t spend the money you don’t have to buy what you don’t need.
 Avoid debt especially on consumption (except for investment where it becomes necessary).
-If you owe, payback as promised or agreed.
-Only the wicked borrows and does not payback.
+If you owe, pay back as promised or agreed.
+Only the wicked borrows and does not pay back.
 “The wicked borrow and never repay, but the godly are generous givers” (Psalm 37:21 NLT).
 Live within your income; don’t live above your level.
 In 2 Kings 6:5, one of the sons of the prophets cried, “Alas master!
 For it was borrowed” (NKJV).
 Debts put serious pressure on you especially if it is not that you have invested it.

 If someone you’ve not had any transaction with before asks you, “Don’t you trust me?” don’t feel guilty exercising caution just because you want to make him happy or feel good about himself.
 There’s nothing wrong with proving someone before you trust him.
 Even people you’ve been relating with before can betray you, not to talk of a total stranger or someone you’ve not had transactions with before.
-“The human heart is most deceitful and desperately wicked.
-Who really knows how bad it is?”
-(Jeremiah 17:9 NLT).
+“The human heart is the most deceitful of all things, and desperately wicked.
+Who really knows how bad it is” (Jeremiah 17:9 NLT).

 4. Love all, but don’t treat all the same.
 People are different; people believe in different things.
 No matter how nice somebody is, if he is not born again, the difference will still be there.
 Love is a commandment of God and not something that has to do with your choices or emotions.
 God says love, and you should.
 Even though you love somebody what he believes will affect how he relates to you.
 This is why the same Bible that says love everybody, also says don’t be unequally yoked together with unbelievers.
 “Don’t team up with those who are unbelievers.
 How can righteousness be a partner with wickedness?
 How can light live with darkness?”
 (2 Corinthians 6:14 NLT).
 Many who violated this divine instruction have regretted it, especially in marriage.
 Don’t treat a non-Christian as if he were a child of God.
 Be careful so as not to suffer unnecessary injury.

 Proverbs 11:15 warns, “Whoever guarantees to pay somebody else’s loan will suffer.
 It is safer to avoid such promises” (NCV).
-Many people who stood guarantor for loans ended up repaying the loan.
+Some people who stood guarantors for loans ended up repaying the loan.
 Don’t be sentimental trying to be a nice person and put yourself in avoidable trouble.

 6. Don’t violate other people’s rights, especially the rights of the underprivileged.
 There are four types of people in particular that God especially protects their interests.
 Make sure you don’t violate their rights.
 These are strangers, widows, the fatherless and orphans, and the poor and the needy.

 There is no way you can be out of trouble when you violate other people’s rights.
 Not only does the law provides for and protects the individual’s rights, but God also hates a violation of people’s rights and will punish the oppressors and exploiters.
-Amos 4:1-2 says, “Listen to me, you ‘fat cows’ of Samaria, you women who oppress the poor and crush the needy and who are always asking your husbands for another drink!
-The Sovereign LORD has sworn this by his holiness: ‘The time will come when you will be led away with hooks in your noses.
+Amos 4:1-2 says, “Listen to me, you fat cows living in Samaria, you women who oppress the poor and crush the needy, and who are always calling to your husbands, ‘Bring us another drink!’
+The Sovereign Lord has sworn this by his holiness: ‘The time will come when you will be led away with hooks in your noses.
 Every last one of you will be dragged away like a fish on a hook!’”
-(NLT)
+(NLT).

-The last of the Ten Commandments says, “You must not covet your neighbor’s house.
-You must not covet your neighbor’s wife, male or female servant, ox or donkey, or anything else that belongs to your neighbor” (Exodus 20:17).
+The last of the Ten Commandments says, “You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife, nor his male servant, nor his female servant, nor his ox, nor his donkey, nor anything that is your neighbor’s” (Exodus 20:17 NKJV).

 In Exodus 22:21-25, the Bible also warns “You shall neither mistreat a stranger nor oppress him, for you were strangers in the land of Egypt.
 ‘You shall not afflict any widow or fatherless child.
 If you afflict them in any way, and they cry at all to Me, I will surely hear their cry; and My wrath will become hot, and I will kill you with the sword; your wives shall be widows, and your children fatherless.
 If you lend money to any of My people who are poor among you, you shall not be like a moneylender to him; you shall not charge him interest’” (NKJV).

-God is the Father to the fatherless, the defender of widows (Psalm 68:5 NLT).
-He, therefore, cautions in Psalm 82:3, “Give fair judgment to the poor and the orphan; uphold the rights of the oppressed and the destitute” (NLT).
+God is the Father to the fatherless, the defender of widows (Psalm 68:5).
+He, therefore, cautions in Psalm 82:3, “Defend the poor and fatherless; do justice to the afflicted and needy” (NKJV).